eccelerators/SimStm/src/rst/language/Bus.rst

  bus timeout set a_bus s_var
  bus timeout set a_bus 1000

 The instruction ``bus timeout`` sets the timeout in nanoseconds to wait for a bus access to end.
-On violation, the simulation always stops with severity Failure.
+On timeout, the simulation stops with severity Failure if the global resume is set to 0; otherwise, it continues, reports an simulation error and counts up the simstm testbench internal bus_timeout_failure_count variable.

+The simstm testbench internal bus_timeout_passes_count variable counts up the number of bus accesses at all regardless if a timeout occurs or not.

 Bus Timeout Get